waterholeforum/docs/design.md

 # Customizing The Design

-Waterhole features a simple and adaptable design that's easy to customize and integrate with your brand.
+Waterhole features a simple and adaptable design that you can customize and integrate with your brand.

 ## Custom CSS